MillionConcepts/pdr/joss_paper/paper.md

 used in a wide variety of planetary projects.
 These include the Perseverance rover's Mastcam-Z tactical pipeline [@StClair:2023] and PDS3 to PDS4 migration pipelines for data from Clementine [@Clementine], Chandrayaan-1 M3 [@M3], and the Viking Orbiter cameras [@Viking].
-(Its fast metadata parsing features make it especially appealing for converting metadata standards across tens of millions of products.)
+Its fast metadata parsing features make it especially appealing for converting metadata standards across tens of millions of products.
+For example, `pdr` is able to parse metadata and load the image arrays for 100 nominal-sized Mastcam-Z IOFs using their attached PDS3 labels in 1.5 seconds and in 0.75 seconds to parse the metadata alone.
+More complex labels such as the New Horizons ALICE calibrated Jupyter PDS3 labels took `pdr` 1.7 seconds to parse metadata for 100 files.

 # Other packages